 In the ’80s, boys grooved on ultra-violent horror, or galactic sci-fi, or action that blowed up real good, because those genres shored up something in their psyches.
 Young men, as has been true ever since the ’50s, wanted to think of themselves as cool, and movies about masked psycho killers were a geek’s form of cool.
 (They were blood-drenched rock ‘n’ roll.)
 So were James Cameron movies and Schwarzenegger shoot-’em-ups.
 Girls, at the time, may have preferred John Hughes, but the concept of cool hadn’t yet invaded — or, at least, taken over — their pop sensibilities.
 It was there in, say, Madonna’s punk-ragamuffin vibe in “Desperately Seeking Susan,” but that was the exception rather than the rule.
 Cool was still the overwhelming province of dudes (or, as they were called then, guys).

-But just look around you!
+But just look around you.
 Pop culture rooted in the imagination of women — Beyoncé, “The Hunger Games,” “Lady Bird” — is now as tough and hip and self-determining as dude culture.
-Judging from some of the reader comments on Sonia Saraiya’s excellent recent post about the over-extending of “Star Wars,” there are more than a few young men out there who still believe that “Star Wars,” after all these years, is a guy thing.
-Sorry: That’s a dusty perception rooted in ancient history.
+Yet there are more than a few young men out there who want to believe that “Star Wars,” after all these years, belongs to them — that it’s a dude thing.
+Sorry, but that’s a dusty perception rooted in ancient history.
 From “Star Wars” to the WWE, there’s hardly such thing anymore as a culture for young men that’s cut off from women.

 Go out, on a Saturday night, to any over-the-top horror movie, any edgy violent action fantasy, and the audience will be some version of 50–50.
 The MPAA’s carefully compiled stats bear this out: Women and girls comprise half (or a little more) of the moviegoing audience — and that’s in a world where movies are designed, in the minds of far too many of the executives who greenlight them, to appeal to young men.
 This message is reinforced, year after year, at Comic-Con, which began as a doctrinaire fanboy event but is now a place where fanboys and fangirls mingle and merge.